Return to main index.

 - The Mind Is a Plaything of the Body: Subtle but a deliberate choice; as the dark-skinned hag first introduced, Mottom is crafty and acerbic.
 Immediately upon using the fruit to bring her age down to that of a child, she enthusiastically leads the way to a ball, and as it starts to wear off she displays melancholy and fear.

 - Mind over Matter: Her city-sized palace complex floats in the sky and travels between dimensions through the force of her will alone.
+This power also extends to living beings; she sends White Chain flying into the horizon with a flick of her wand when they try to attack her.

 - Petal Power: Is often surrounded by pink petals, at least, in her youthful appearance, and has also weaponized the skill by dissolving people into petals with a whispered word.